aconetwork/Website/content/posts/2025/08-bcu.en.md

 {{< /collapse >}}

 {{< collapse summary="**Step 4:** Left mouse button click on the `Next` button but optionally you can change the installation folder by left mouse button click on the `Browse` button" openByDefault=true >}}

+  If you clicked `Browse` button in new window with left mouse button click on the desired folder and then click button `OK`.

   {{< figure align=center src="/images/bcu/bcuen_-_setup_-_3_-_destination_-_next_btn.jpeg" >}}